-(2) Structure of the Board of Directors
+(2) Composition and term of the Board of Directors

 - (i) The number of directors who are not members of the Audit and Supervisory Committee shall be not less than five and not more than ten in view of ensuring diversity in views and efficient management.
-The number of directors who are members of the Audit and Supervisory Committee shall be not less than three and not more than five. - (ii) The number of independent outside directors shall account for at least one-third of the total number of the members of the Board of Directors, and the Company shall make every effort to make the ratio more than 50%. - (iii) In order for the Board of Directors to fulfill its roles and responsibilities effectively, the Company shall endeavor not only to secure a well-balanced composition of the Board of Directors in terms of knowledge, experience, and capabilities but also to ensure that the Board of Directors is composed of diverse members, based on the recognition that diversity in gender, nationality, professional career, age, and other factors contribute to the promotion of the Company's business and the supervision of management. - (iv) The Company shall establish the Nomination and Compensation Committee as an advisory body to the Board of Directors in order to complement the functions of the Board of Directors.
+The number of directors who are members of the Audit and Supervisory Committee shall be not less than three and not more than five. - (ii) From the viewpoint of ensuring independence, the maximum term of office for outside directors shall be, in principle, five years for directors who are not members of the Audit and Supervisory Committee and ten years for directors who are members of the Audit and Supervisory Committee. - (iii) The number of independent outside directors shall account for at least one-third of the total number of the members of the Board of Directors, and the Company shall make every effort to make the ratio more than 50%. - (iv) In order for the Board of Directors to fulfill its roles and responsibilities effectively, the Company shall endeavor not only to secure a well-balanced composition of the Board of Directors in terms of knowledge, experience, and capabilities but also to ensure that the Board of Directors is composed of diverse members, based on the recognition that diversity in gender, nationality, professional career, age, and other factors contribute to the promotion of the Company's business and the supervision of management. - (v) The Company shall establish the Nomination and Compensation Committee as an advisory body to the Board of Directors in order to complement the functions of the Board of Directors.